NVolcz/New-World-Framework/README.md

 New-World-Framework
+A game programming framework written in the D programming language.
 ===================

-A game programming framework written in the D programming language.

-The goal is to be able to say to new game programmers "Here use this" and provide an architectural foundation.
+Background:
+This is a -proposal- for a game programming framework.
+It is meant to the basic structure for game, but not the mechanics.
+I hope this will be useful for both new and adept game developers.

+Goals:
+  Provide an architectural foundation for new game programmers.
+  Easy to grasp.

 TODOs:
   Add example code.
   Add diagrams.
+  2dGraphicService.
+  Audio.